lucyyu24/lucyyu24.github.io/_posts/2022-12-3-grounding.markdown

 <br />

-In a way I'm always looking to find and execute on some perfect vision instead of working with the ingredients I already have.
+In a way I'm always looking to find and execute on some "perfect" vision instead of working with the ingredients I already have.

 Instead of going to the farmer's market, picking out the freshest produce and figuring out what I can make with them -- I'm conceptualizing some perfect meal in my head with hard to get ingredients and making my life miserable.